ThePay/api-client/.github/README.md

 // check if the payment is paid if ($payment->wasPaid()) {
     // Check if the order isn't labeled as paid yet.
-If not, do so.
+If not, do so here.
     // ...
 }
 ```